nms377/coffee-warehouse/README.md

 **About the API**
 ---

-Build an API that allows authorized users to maintain coffee inventory, coffee and admin information, and customer drink orders.
+Build an API that allows authorized users to maintain coffee inventory, coffee and admin information, and allows customers to place orders.
 Create the server using **ExpressJS** and **Sequelize** as the ORM for the **Postgresql** Datastore.
 Use **React** to build the front-end User-Interface.

 ### The Specs
 ---